 Sharon Hvozdanski, Director of Planning, District of Saanich says: “In 2017, to make our community more sustainable and resilient, the council committed to updating Saanich’s Climate Plan to become a 100% Renewable Energy Community by 2050.
 Working with the One Planet Cities project will support Saanich’s work on climate change and enable community members such as businesses, schools and resident groups to identify their own actions to help improve their health, happiness and our collective ability to achieve One Planet Living.”

 Karen Marie Pagh Nielsen, head of The Climate Secretariat, Municipality of Elsinore says: “The One Planet Cities project fits very well with our efforts to integrate sustainability in everything we do, including our overall planning for Elsinore.
 We are currently in the process of making a new vision for the municipality, which will link with the UN Sustainable Development Goals.
-I hope the dialogue between the four cities and city-regions can provide inspiration and ideas for new activities, and how to involve the local society on these important tasks.”
+I hope the dialogue between the four cities and city-regions can provide inspiration and ideas for new activities, and how to involve local society in these important tasks.”

-Councillor Yvonne Constance from Oxfordshire County Council said “I am excited about this project which will help to highlight and connect all the work going on across our county on this important issue.
+Councillor Yvonne Constance from Oxfordshire County Council said: “I am excited about this project which will help to highlight and connect all the work going on across our county on this important issue.
 The framework highlights the importance of economic, social and environmental sustainability.”

 Rudi Kimmie, Manager of the Hub for the African City of the Future (AfriHUb) at the University of KwaZulu Natal, in Durban says, “One Planet; One People; One Destiny is the mantra that drives the vision at AfriHub, and sustainability is the essence that underpins it all.
 The One Planet Cities project will assist in articulating ‘sustainability’ from a broad perspective to inspire people and organisations in Durban to create holistic and positive change.”